 Article written by Chloe Nicosia

 Exploring the world is a natural part of growing up.
 For kids and teenagers, this can take the form of traveling, learning, and socializing with new and different people.
 It can also include experimentation with drugs like alcohol or marijuana.
 The discussion about drugs is not necessarily an easy one to have.
 Facts can get muddled together with opinions and moral judgments.
-However, honest and open classroom and home discussion can give students the tools they need to make good decisions for their bodies and their futures, and there are plenty of online resources available to facilitate the conversation.
+However, honest and open classroom and home discussion can give students the tools they need to make good decisions for their bodies and their futures, and there are plenty of online resources available to facilitate the conversation and encourage sober living.

 - Collection of Plans for Alcohol and Drug Prevention: Children of different ages process information in different ways.
 This page has four different lesson plans for middle school students, each of which asks students to focus on methods of preventing drug abuse.